Anton2181/pas/docs/encoder.md

 All of the generated artifacts listed above (`schedule.opb`, `varmap.json`, `stats.txt`, solver summaries, fairness plots, `components_graphs/*.png`, etc.) are now ignored by Git so they do not block PR creation.
 Re-run the relevant script whenever you need fresh copies—they will show up as untracked files locally.

 All of these scripts accept `--components`/`--backend` overrides so you can point to the synthetic fixtures that power the automated tests.

+## Family registry aliases

+Every sibling/family token is tracked in `family_registry.csv`.
+The encoder appends new canonical tokens the moment it sees them and then looks up the `Alias` column whenever it writes `stats.txt`, `varmap.json`, or other diagnostics.
+Leave the alias blank to keep using the canonical name or edit it once to give that family a friendly label—the next encoder run will automatically pick it up.
+Because the registry is an input to future runs it lives under version control, unlike the other gitignored artifacts.

 ## Configuration overrides